-The remit of the Solicitors Regulation Authority (SRA) is to regulate the solicitors of England and Wales – of which many work with us at reallymoving.com.
-At the time of writing there are more than 120,000 solicitors registered across both countries.
+The remit of the Solicitors Regulation Authority (SRA) is to regulate the solicitors of England and Wales, including many of our conveyancing partners here at reallymoving.
+In May 2020 there were nearly 150,000 practising solicitors registered across both countries.

 The SRA also has a duty to regulate the work of registered European lawyers and registered foreign lawyers.

 In accordance with the regulatory objectives of the Legal Services Act – and the principles within these objectives – the SRA operates with a board made up of nine solicitors and seven lay members who are employed to oversee day-to-day work.

 The SRA Board is also assisted by the authorities’ eight committees and groups, with the organisation of 600 employees located across its three sites in Leamington Spa, Redditch and London.

 The two primary aims of the SRA are:

 - Protect the public, ensuring solicitors maintain high standards

 - Ensure solicitors act in the interest of our consumers when risks are identified.
 Prior to January 2007, the SRA was known as the Law Society Regulation Board.
 The SRA is an independent regulatory body of the Law Society of England and Wales and consequently operates within the objectives framework of the Legal Services Act 2007.